AndrewEllis93/Print-Tuning-Guide/README.md

 Then you are pretty much good to go.

-If dimensional accuracy is your top priority for other projects:
+**If dimensional accuracy is your top priority for other projects:**
 - Firstly, adjust your expectations.
-Remember, our 3D printers are hobby-grade glorified hot glue guns, not CNC.
-You will not reliably get 0.005mm tolerances everywhere.
+Remember, our 3D printers are hobby-grade, glorified hot glue guns, not CNC.
+You will not reliably get 0.01mm tolerances everywhere.
+- You likely need to play with part scaling, CAD dimensions, or even slicer shrinkage compensation since we are dealing with ABS.
+ABS shrinks a fair bit, and the nature of FDM can also make shrinkage a bit less predicatable.
+    - The best place to accomodate for shrinkage is in the part design itself.
+    - Consider using a different plastic with less shrinkage, or even filled ABS.
-- The first thing I would try would be to adjust EM based on part dimensions or fitment, and use the below method to tune *top layer flow separately* for aesthetics and flush mating surfaces.
+- You can fine-tune EM based on part dimensions or fitment, and use my method to tune top layer flow separately for aesthetics and flush mating surfaces.
-- You may also need to play with shrinkage compensation, part scaling, or CAD dimensions since we are dealing with ABS.
-Or you can print in a material with less shrinkage.
-- There is also some debate around whether you should calibrate your A/B (or X/Y) axes.
+- There is some debate around whether you should calibrate your A/B (or X/Y) axes.
 I have never found this necessary, however.

 You will have to find the method that works best for you.
 I am considering extremely tight dimensional accuracy outside the scope of this guide.
 ## Method